Old browser detected.

 As our city populations grow and our communities evolve, people’s perception of ‘home’ is changing.
 Living in proximity to public transport, workplaces, schools, and hospitality hubs in a space that requires little to no maintenance and offers public, private and personalised amenity is now many people’s first choice.

 Understanding a site’s physical and social fabric allows a new building and its residents to contribute to the wider context of a city.
-TreeHouse by Aria Property Group responds to the needs of current and future occupants by creating a sense of casual “suburbaness” that is so ingrained in the history and lifestyle of Brisbane.
+TreeHouse by @Aria responds to the needs of current and future occupants by creating a sense of belonging.

 As architects, it is critical that our designs attribute significance to the physical and social surrounds of each project.
-With a strong understanding of place, we can ensure the lines between public and private realms meaningfully and deliberately engage with one another seeking a sense of community and social participation.
+With a strong understanding of place, we can ensure the lines between public and private realms overlap and encourage people to meet and connect.

 Architecture and Interiors by Rothelowman